 This bowl is loaded with healthy foods!

-I love sweet potatoes and apples together.
+Sweet Potatoes and Apples ~ I love sweet potatoes and apples together, like in these delicious Breakfast Stuffed Sweet Potatoes.
 The combo is sweet with a little hint of tart and reminds me all things fall.
 I added some chili powder, smoked paprika, and cinnamon to spice up the natural flavors of the fruit and veggies.

 Butternut squash would work in place of the sweet potatoes if you prefer.

-Feel free to make it your own with your favorite mix of grains and vegetables.
+Feel free to make these quinoa bowls your own with your favorite mix of legumes and vegetables.
 But don’t forget the dreamy Curry Sauce!

 This Cashew Curry Sauce is my new best friend.